AntoniaObersteiner/backtracer/README.md

 # L4Re Userspace and External Backtracer

-This package contains the tools to interface with the Fiasco JDB Backtracing including exporting the results.
+This package contains the tools to interface with the Fiasco JDB Kernel Backtracer including exporting the results.
+The Kernel Backtracer traces both user and kernel stacks, as long as the timer can interrupt the execution.

 # Installing / Packages

 For an example on how to install all needed packages, see `install.sh`.
 Adapt and use what you need in an existing L4Re development environment.
-In case there's a bug, a look at the structures in
-[my docker- and submodule-based version](https://gitlab.hrz.tu-chemnitz.de/anob943c-at-tu-dresden.de/fl4mer) might be useful, using not branch `fl4mer` but `fl4mer-antonia`.
+In case there's a bug, ask [me](mailto:antonia.obersteiner@tu-dresden.de).
+Maybe a look at [my docker- and submodule-based version](https://gitlab.hrz.tu-chemnitz.de/anob943c-at-tu-dresden.de/fl4mer) might be useful, using not branch `fl4mer` but `fl4mer-antonia`.